Colombia Conservation Officer

 She has worked in the Neotropics for more than eight years, primarily in Colombia, but she has also conducted fieldwork in Ecuador and Panama.
 Most of her field experience is with primates collecting behavioral, ecological and census data, but she has undertaken short research projects with small arboreal mammals.
-In addition, Lina has worked with genetics for more then seven years, exploring how genetic tools can contribute to the conservation of primates.
-She has combined this with species distribution modeling approaches, spatial analysis and GIS analyses in general to specifically address how animals respond to environmental changes and habitat fragmentation.
+In addition, Lina has worked with genetics for more than seven years, exploring how genetic tools can contribute to the conservation of primates.
+She has combined this with species distribution modeling approaches, spatial analysis and GIS analyses in general to addressing how animals respond to environmental changes and habitat fragmentation.

 Link A., Valencia L. M., Cadena C. D., Duque D., Di Fiore A., 2015.
 Phylogeography of brown spider monkeys (Ateles hybridus) in Colombia: Testing the riverine hypothesis.
 International Journal of Primatology.
 36: 530 – 547.

 Di Fiore A., and Valencia L. M. The interplay of landscape features and social system on the genetic structure of a primate population: An agent-based simulation study using “tamarin” monkeys.
 International Journal of Primatology 35(1) 226-257.